DeepRank/deeprank/tools/README.md

 ## PDB2SQL

 The file pdb2sql.py contains a class named pdb2sql that allows using sqlite3 to manipulate PDB files.
 The use of SQL queries makes it very easy to extract information from the PDB file using only one line of code.

+### Create a SQl data base

 To create a sql database from a PDB file (named here complex.pdb) simply use:

 ```python